 This is the stage when you reach an agreement on the proposal and create a plan of action.
 Make sure you hit the ground running and that everyone is fully invested in the plan.

-Commit to following the proposal through, maintaining momentum.
+Commit to following the proposal through and maintaining momentum.
 An effective way of achieving this is to create accountability and ensure the individual realises this.